alexisbourdais/ChloroBras/README.md

 - Annotation with **mfannot** or/and **organnot** (optional)
 - Alignment with **Mafft** from pre-existing assembly
 - Phylogenetic tree by **RAxML** or/and **IQtree** or/and **RAxML-NG**.

-> <sup> 2 </sup> produced the best results with our data set, following by Fastplast.

-> <sup> 3 </sup> **GetOrganelle** provides two assemblies per sample with the only difference being the direction of the SSC.
-The bash script selects the correctly structured GetOrganelle assembly thanks to a short highly conserved sequence of the ndhF gene located on the SSC.

 ## Quick start